i6/ibg/README.md

 * Some old web links have gone away, to be replaced by new and better ones.

+If you want a preview of how the online HTML version of the new guide looks, you can find it [here](http://inform-beginners-guide.readthedocs.org).

 Building from source
 --------------------